jmuganga54/jmuganga54/README.md

 ---

 ⚡ **Fun fact:** I used to work in creative fields before diving into health data, so I bring a bit of design thinking into everything I do.
-And yes, I love mentoring others who are just starting their own data journey 🚀
+And yes, I love mentoring others who are just starting their own data journey.